mariamhabib/CS250-Data-Structures/Assignments/Projects/Project 02 - Tic Tac Toe Stacks/README.md

 In *PushHistory* and *UndoLastMove*, you will want to wrap your usage of the stack in a try/catch.

-* PushHistory - This pushes to the end of the DoublyLinkedList, so you will want to check for out_of_range, in the case that the Stack is empty.
+* PushHistory - You will want to check for bad_alloc exceptions.
-You will also want to check for bad_alloc exceptions, so for this try/catch you will have 2 catch blocks.

 * UndoLastMove - This function should be checking for out_of_range exceptions.